 Causes, Diagnosis & Treatment

-A brain tumor diagnosis can feel overwhelming, but the surgeons at Princeton Brain & Spine are recognized for their skilled, patient-centered care.
+A brain tumor diagnosis can feel overwhelming, but the surgeons at Princeton Brain, Spine & Sports Medicine are recognized for their skilled, patient-centered care.
 From diagnosis through treatment, our clinicians take ample time to educate and support patients while offering advanced treatment options that minimize risk and produce best-case outcomes.

 What is a Meningioma?

 Formed on the meninges, the membrane covering the brain and spine, most meningiomas are benign.
 In fact, this type of tumor is the most common benign brain tumor in adults (though there are occasional malignancies).
 A small, non-symptomatic meningioma may be treated with observation over time.
 In the case of more aggressive, fast-growing tumors, surgery is usually required.

 A majority of meningiomas can be removed surgically and often do not return.
 In some cases, radiation may be considered if a small piece of the tumor remains after surgery—or if the patient is not healthy enough for surgery.
 The most common methods of reduction or removal include:

 - Radiosurgery.
 Small meningiomas may be treated with a Gamma Knife, which directs targeted radiation at the tumor.
 The Gamma Knife disrupts the meningioma’s DNA, interfering with its ability to survive.